-Usually when the remote that comes with Apple's set-top box stops functioning properly, it's either due to a hardware fault and the remote needs replacing, or the battery just needs recharging via the supplied Lightning cable.
+Usually when the remote that comes with Apple's set-top box stops functioning properly, it's either due to a hardware fault and the remote needs replacing, or the battery just needs recharging via the supplied Lightning or USB-C cable.

 Occasionally though, some users run into persistent connection issues.
 It's an annoying bug that rears its head now and again, but there is a way to restart remotes for Apple TV devices which can sometimes fix the problem.

 The following steps show you how it's done.

 How to Restart Siri Remote and Apple TV Remote

 - Press and hold the TV button and the Volume Down button at the same time.
 Keep holding both buttons for about five seconds, or until the status light on your Apple TV turns off and on again.

 - Release both buttons, then wait five to 10 seconds for a Connection Lost notification to appear in the corner of your TV screen.